sternmotor/borgserver/features.md

     * `ADMIN_EXTRA_ARGS`: options for serving all repositories to admin users (including "borg")

-  This extra options may be for example "quota" options, see the documentation for available arguments: [readthedocs.io][serve_doc].
+  This extra options may be used for "quota" options for example.
+See the documentation for available arguments: [readthedocs.io][serve_doc].
 Default is to set no extra options.
-Example call, setting a 20GB quota for all "append-only"
+Example call, setting a 20GB quota for all "append-only" repositories:
-  repositories:

           docker run --rm -e APPENDONLY_EXTRA_ARGS="--progress --storage-quota 20G" sternmotor/borgserver